+In~\cite{KLRB} it is suggested that the variance of the fidelity measured under the proposed randomized benchmarking protocol may provide useful information about the extent to which the noise is coherent (understood here to mean the noise does not consist solely of Pauli errors).
+While this may be the case for a small number of qubits $n$, we have shown that the variance of the gate fidelity will decrease exponentially quickly in $n$.
+This implies that an exponentially increasing number of repetitions of the protocol would be required to obtain information about the coherence of the noise, making the method infeasible for even moderately large systems.

+Also note that, assuming the noise is effectively independent of the gate set, in order for the variance to be independent of the initial state and the particular choice of randomizing gates, the randomizing gates must comprise a unitary 4-design.
+Of course using Haar-random gates will produce a variance that depends only on the noise model, however such a protocol is practical for a small number of qubits since implementing Haar-random unitaries is exponentially hard in $n$.
+Recently, the existence of efficient approximate unitary $4$-designs has been proven~\cite{HL09} and randomizing under such a gate set would provide methods for estimating the variance of the gate fidelity

-Lastly, even under a benchmarking protocol for a single qubit that makes use of a gate set that generates a 4-design, our expression shows that the variance depends in a non-trivial way on both the diagonal and off-diagonal elements of the $\chi$-matrix.
-Hence the extent of the coherence of the noise model, understood here as referring to the fact that the noise can not be expressed as a Pauli channel, can not be inferred from an estimate of the variance alone.
+Even under a single qubit benchmarking protocol that makes use of a gate set which generates a 4-design, our expression for the variance shows that it depends in a non-trivial way on both the diagonal and off-diagonal elements of the $\chi$-matrix.
+Hence the extent of the coherence of the noise model can not be inferred from an estimate of the variance alone.
 However, there remains the possibility that the extent of coherence in the noise could be estimated by comparing results from different randomized benchmarking schemes, eg. with and without supplementary Pauli rotations.
 This would be a worthwhile topic for further investigation.

-As a final comment, another application of our results is in the context of simulating quantum systems on a quantum computer.
-This one of the most important potential applications of quantum information processing, and the most likely to be possible in the near term.
+Another application of our results is in the context of simulating quantum systems on a quantum computer.
+This is one of the most important potential applications of quantum information processing, and the most likely to be possible in the near term.
 Of course an important shortcoming of efficient quantum simulation (relative to inefficient simulation on a classical computer) is that not all the information about the simulated system is available upon measurement.
 This ``readout problem" poses a practical obstacle and raises the question of what, if any, properties of the system may be estimated with a scalable number of repetitions of the simulation.